Exemption from employer contributions

-Shipowners with an operating base in the territory of the Flemish Region, and ships that are registered in a register of a Member State of the European Economic Area (see 'Registers of EEA Member States', below) are exempt from employer contributions with regard to all branches and schemes within which the NSSO organises collection, with the exception of:
+Shipowners with an operating base in the territory of the Flemish Region or an operating base in an EEA Member State (other than Belgium), who employ seafarers on ships that are registered in a register of a Member State of the European Economic Area (see 'Registers of EEA Member States', below) are exempt from employer contributions with regard to all branches and schemes within which the NSSO organises collection, with the exception of:

 - basic employer contribution (overall employer's contribution): 0.05%

 - asbestos fund: 0.01% (only owed for work from 01/01 – 30/06 for each calendar year)

 - non-statutory pensions (on the contributions deposited by the shipowner: 8.86%

 - non-recurrent result-based benefits: 33%